ro4k9/tp/docs/DeveloperGuide.md

 and same original Applicant details.
 This new Applicant object will replace the current Applicant object that is in the `AddressBook`.

-When the user wants to mark an applicant, the user will input `markapplicant` along with the index number of Applicant, and the new status value, which includes `pending`, `rejected`, and `accepted`
+When the user wants to mark an applicant, the user will input `markapplicant` along with the index number of Applicant, and the new status value, which includes `pending`, `rejected`, `interviewed`,and `accepted`.

+For example, the applicant has the default state of `pending` when it is initialized.
-For example, `markapplicant 1 s/rejected` will change the status of applicant in index 1 to rejected.
+A command `markapplicant 1 s/rejected` will change the status of applicant in index 1 to rejected.

 Given below is an example usage scenario, and how the `markapplicant` mechanism behaves at each step.